transiteration/v-world-rice-paddies/README.md

 `python3 tiles.py`

-2. When `tiles.py` is executed, it creates a JSON file containing the bounding box for the provided dataset.
+Secondly, when `tiles.py` is executed, it creates a JSON file containing the bounding box for the provided dataset.
 Use this JSON file to get all rice paddies polygons coordinates from that area by running `response.py`, and edit the script to provide the correct SAFE folder name:

 `python3 response.py`

-3. Finally, run `masks.py` to mask the tiles using the coordinates from the JSON files, and edit the script to provide the correct SAFE folder name:
+Finally, run `masks.py` to mask the tiles using the coordinates from the JSON files, and edit the script to provide the correct SAFE folder name:

 `python3 masks.py`